luisherranz/meteorflux/packages/appstate/README.md

 #### Blaze Global Helpers

-You can retrieve any value from any Blaze template.
+You can retrieve any value from any Blaze template as well.
+You don't need to define them and they are available in any of your templates.

 ```html
 <template name='VideoPlayerList'>